Learning and balancing unknown loads in large-scale systems: Main results

-The numerical experiments depicted in Figure \ref{fig: simulation} illustrate this tradeoff between optimality and stability.
-These experiments correspond to two systems operating under the same conditions, except for the choice of $\Delta$.
-In particular, the time-varying offered load, the number of server pools and $\alpha_n$ are the same in both systems, but while in one of the systems $\Delta = 1$, in the other $\Delta = 3$.
+Figure \ref{fig: simulation} illustrates the tradeoff between optimality and stability governed by $\Delta$.
+The experiments correspond to two systems operating under the same conditions, except for the choice of $\Delta$.
+The time-varying offered load, the number of server pools and $\alpha_n$ are the same in both systems, but while $\Delta = 1$ in one of the systems, $\Delta = 3$ in the other.

 The offered load and threshold processes of the systems are plotted in Figure \ref{fig: simulation a}.
-On a slower time-scale, we observe that the offered load switches between two modes: the first one corresponds to a period of larger demand, during the interval $[3, 12]$, while the second one corresponds to a period of smaller demand, during $[14, 23]$.
-On a faster time-scale, the offered load exhibits rapid oscillations, which have larger amplitude along $[3, 12]$ and become smaller during $[14, 23]$.
+On a slower time scale, we observe that the offered load switches between two modes: the first one corresponds to a period of larger demand, during the interval $[3, 12]$, while the second one corresponds to a period of smaller demand, during $[14, 23]$.
+On a faster time scale, the offered load exhibits rapid oscillations, which have larger amplitude along $[3, 12]$ and become smaller during $[14, 23]$.
 The threshold of the system with $\Delta = 3$ is constant along both intervals, as one would expect from \eqref{seq: main result 1} since both are $3$-bounded.
-In contrast, the threshold of the system with $\Delta = 1$ is constant during the interval $[14, 23]$ but presents oscillations along $[3, 12]$, which is not $1$-bounded.
+In contrast, the threshold of the system with $\Delta = 1$ is constant during the interval $[14, 23]$ but exhibits oscillations along $[3, 12]$, which is not $1$-bounded.

 The plots on the bottom of Figure \ref{fig: simulation} depict the occupancy state of the systems along intervals of time where the threshold remains constant.
 Figure \ref{fig: simulation b} shows the occupancy state of the system with $\Delta = 3$ along the interval $[3, 12]$.
-In consonance with \eqref{seq: main result 2} and \eqref{seq: main result 3}, the fraction of server pools with less than $\ell_n^{(3)}$ tasks or more than $\ell_n^{(3)} + 3$ tasks is nearly zero.
+In consonance with \eqref{seq: main result 2} and \eqref{seq: main result 3}, the fraction of server pools with fewer than $\ell_n^{(3)}$ tasks or more than $\ell_n^{(3)} + 3$ tasks is nearly zero.
 However, the load is not perfectly balanced since the fraction of server pools with exactly $\ell_n^{(3)} + i$ tasks remains positive for all $0 \leq i \leq 3$.
-In contrast, the load is perfectly balanced in the system with $\Delta = 1$ along $[14, 23]$, as Figure \ref{fig: simulation c} shows; at all times virtually all server pools have either $\ell_n^{(1)}$ or $\ell_n^{(1)} + 1$ tasks.
+In contrast, the load is perfectly balanced in the system with $\Delta = 1$ along $[14, 23]$, as Figure \ref{fig: simulation c} shows; i.e., at all times virtually all server pools have either $\ell_n^{(1)}$ or $\ell_n^{(1)} + 1$ tasks.